Boyd McDonald (pornographer): Exhibitions and tributes

 The San Francisco gay bookstore A Different Light held "Straight to Hell: A Night of Readings from the Cum-Drenched Pages of S.T.H."
 The poster announcing the reading, on Saturday, November 26, has been preserved.

-A song about McDonald was included on the 2006 album Matmos, by the group of the same name, each of whose tracks is about an important but controversial character.
+A song about McDonald was included on the 2006 Matmos album The Rose Has Teeth in the Mouth of a Beast, each of whose tracks is about an important but controversial character.
 McDonald thus found himself in the company of Ludwig Wittgenstein, William Burroughs, Valerie Solanas, and King Ludwig II of Bavaria.
 McDonald's track includes clandestine recordings of sex acts at the San Francisco oral sex club Blow Buddies.

 Archival material

 The Cornell University Library holds a collection of McDonald's papers, photographs, correspondence, and computer files produced from 1988 to 2003.